blavejr/vendingMachine/readme.md

 # Welcome to Vending Machine, a simple implemantation of a vending machine

+This is a fullstack tech challange for MVP match Nov 2023

 # Infrastruture
 The project is using docker containers orchastrated by docker compose for simple setup